 HTTP Connection & Authorization

-The API system is designed to operate across multiple instances.Each instance will have its own "Connection URL", intended to be used by a specific (external) application.
+The Hyper API system is designed to operate across multiple instances.
+Each instance provides a unique "Connection URL", intended for use by a specific external application.

 Request Flow & Security Verification

-When a request is sent to the API, it goes through several security and verification layers before processing the main data:- Health Check: Calling the alive_check endpoint bypasses other security checks and immediately returns a success status.
-This is mainly used for external monitoring systems.
+When a request is sent to the API, it passes through several security and verification layers before the main data is processed:

 Tokens